How Does the MHS Help Preserve Historic Madison?

 HOW CAN WE PRESERVE TOMORROW?

-With community support and donations from concerned private citizens, the MHS hopes to establish a fund for historic preservation, dedicated to:
+With community support and donations from concerned private citizens, the MHS hopes to support the creation of a fund for historic preservation, dedicated to:

 - preserving and protecting the architectural, historical, and cultural character of Madison, Connecticut, and